seokjuchung/PoLAr-MAE/DATASET.md

 ## Indexing the Dataset

 Before loading the dataset, it's necessary to index the point cloud sizes.
-This step ensures that only events with a sufficient number of points are used—effectively filtering out sparse events that might otherwise introduce noise or errors into downstream analysis.
+This step ensures that only events with a sufficient number of points are used.
 Run the following command to create an index:

 ```bash
 python -m polarmae.datasets.build_index /path/to/dataset/**/*.h5 -j N